The Ultimate Guide To Small Business Health Insurance

 - Health Care Provider Network: This is a list of doctors and other providers that will accept your insurance.

-- In-Network: A specific list of providers/specialists your insurance will accept.
+- In-Network: Providers/specialists your insurance will cover.

-- Out-Of-Network: Providers and specialists that your insurance may not pay for or will cover a smaller portion of the expenses.
+- Out-Of-Network: Providers and specialists that your insurance may not pay for or will only cover a smaller portion of the expenses.

 Employee A, aka Jenny: